 It’s always impossible to predict the exact outcome of cross country day at a major championships, but throw a hurricane into the mix and you really have a plot twist.
-After much speculation as to how the weather would impact cross country today, Florence mercifully postponed the worst of her wrath to give us virtually clear conditions.
+After much speculation as to how the weather would impact cross country day at the 2018 World Equestrian Games, Florence mercifully postponed the worst of her wrath to give us virtually clear conditions in Tryon.

 But it was still a highly influential day on the leaderboard, with the riders agreeing that Capt.
 Mark Phillips’ course walked deceptively easier than it actually rode.
 EquiRatings confirmed we saw a 67% clear jumping rate today with 16 pairs catching the optimum time of 10 minutes, but we saw plenty of trouble across the board.